 Added by Michael Cardenas on November 26, 2011 at 5:16pm — No Comments

 I just received the bad news, and was asked to email everyone.
 I am very sorry to say that Great-Grandmaster Ming Lum passed away about 30 minutes ago.
-I was looking forward to seeing him this coming weekend at the Deep Roots seminar. …Continue
+I was looking forward to seeing him this coming weekend at the Deep Roots seminar.
+Many of you have known him for far longer than I, but I will…Continue

 Whether you are lifelong martial arts practitioner or a novice just starting your journey you probably have or will at one point during your progression encounter stumbling blocks in either the inability to perform a technique, remember a kata or even worse through the introduction of an injury inflicted during training.
 How we respond to these moments of frustration and disappointment depends entirely on our mindset and objectives.